AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/subscribe-adh.md

 Before your organization can use AVEVA Data Hub, you must first subscribe to the AVEVA Data Hub service within AVEVA Connect.
 You must be an AVEVA Connect administrator to complete the subscription process.

-**Note:**  If you have any questions or issues related to this procedure, contact [AVEVA customer support](https://softwaresupport.aveva.com).
+If you have any questions or issues related to this procedure, contact [AVEVA customer support](https://softwaresupport.aveva.com).

 1. From the AVEVA Connect home page, select ![Menu](../../../../_icons/default/menu.svg) > **Services Catalog**.